Can’t cope? Overwhelmed? Stressed?

 A Look at the Coping Wheel

-Coping strategies are processes used by a person to manage their stress.
+Coping strategies are processes used to manage stress.
 They help to control your thoughts, feelings, and actions before, during, and after challenging situations.

-Research into coping has identified over 400 strategies and multiple classifications (Skinner et al., 2003; Machado et al., 2020), including:
+Research into coping has identified over 400 strategies and multiple classifications (Machado et al., 2020), including:

-A paper appearing in the Annual Review of Psychology analyzed 44 studies.
-Researchers found that coping strategies fit under 12 mutually exclusive coping families, represented in the diagram below (Skinner & Zimmer-Gembeck, 2007).
+In an analysis of 44 studies, researchers found that coping strategies fit under 12 mutually exclusive coping families, represented in the diagram below (Skinner & Zimmer-Gembeck, 2007).

 Source: The Coping Strategy Wheels